12 things you don't know about car insurance that could cost you

 8. Your credit history may affect your car insurance premium

 Auto insurers believe that your credit score is an indicator of whether you are going to make a claim, and price your insurance policy accordingly.
-A July 2007 report from the FTC confirmed a correlation between one's insurance score and the likelihood of filing a future insurance claim.
-Read the FTC's report on "Credit-based Insurance Scores: Impacts on Consumers of Automobile Insurance."
+Reports from the FTC confirm a correlation between one's insurance score and the likelihood of filing a future insurance claim.

 Auto and home insurers also make ample use of "insurance risk scores," which are similar to credit scores but weigh credit factors differently.
 Not all states are keen on insurance scoring as a factor in pricing car insurance policies.
 To see what your state says, see state laws on insurer use of credit information.